 Clicking on a subject heading below will take you into the University Library's online catalog.

 Mary Berkeley Minor was born 2 December 1802, the oldest daughter and second child of Gen. John Minor (1761-1816), and Lucy Landon (Carter) Minor (1776-1855).
-The Minors were a socially influential, if not wealthy, white Virginia family.
-They tended to be active in politics and in reform movements, such as temperance and antislavery.
+The Minors were a Virginia family that was active in politics and in reform movements, such as temperance and antislavery.

 Mary had five brothers, all of whom appear in the papers: John Minor (1791-1862), Fredericksburg, Virginia; Lieutenant Charles Landon Carter Minor (1805-1833); Dr. Lewis Willis Minor (1808-1872); Lucius Horatio Minor (1810-1863), Edgewood, Hanover County, Virginia; Rev. Lancelot Byrd Minor (1813-1843); and Dr. James Monroe Minor (1815-1879), Brooklyn, N.Y.
 Rev. Lancelot Byrd Minor, an Episcopal minister, went to Liberia as a missionary in 1837.
 In 1840, while visiting the United States, he married Mary Stewart of Baltimore, Md.
 He returned to Liberia, where he died in 1843.
 They had no children.